Bhodrolok/JobAppTrackr/README.md

 For now, it is planned that the project will consist of a Single-Page Application (SPA) built with a React frontend, an ASP.NET Core API service as the backend and a MongoDB database to serve as data storage.

-A rough roadmap of this project can be found here.
+A rough roadmap of this project can be found [here](https://github.com/users/Bhodrolok/projects/1).
+This includes almost all of the planned, in-progress and implemented functionalities and features of JobAppTrackr.

+Requirements were prioritized using the [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method).
 <p align="right">(<a href="#readme-top">back to top :arrow_up: </a>)</p>